DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases: Number and Energy Density Conservation

 \subsection{Electron Gyration and Drift}

-\fsref{fig: ExB no E frac num den eng den} and \ref{fig: ExB frac num den eng den} show the the change in electron number and energy density as a function of time for the tests described in \ssref{subsubsec: ExB gyration} and \ref{subsubsec: ExB drift} respectively.
+\fsref{fig: ExB no E frac num den eng den} and \ref{fig: ExB frac num den eng den} show the change in electron number and energy density as a function of time for the tests described in \ssref{subsubsec: ExB gyration} and \ref{subsubsec: ExB drift} respectively.
 As there are no collision or emission terms, number density is conserved to machine precision in both cases.
-This is also true for energy density in the case of electron gyration presented in \ssref{subsubsec: ExB gyration}.
-Whereas, in the case of electron drift presented in \sref{subsubsec: ExB drift} the mean energy per particle follows the expected sinusoidal pattern as electrons are accelerated by the electric field for half a gyration and then decelerated for the second half.
+This is also true for energy density in the case of electron gyration presented in \sref{subsubsec: ExB gyration} and \fref{fig: ExB no E frac num den eng den}.
+Whereas, in the case of electron drift presented in \sref{subsubsec: ExB drift} and \fref{fig: ExB frac num den eng den} the mean energy per particle follows the expected sinusoidal pattern centred on the mean energy per gyration as electrons are accelerated by the electric field for half a gyration and then decelerated for the second half.
+The amplitude of these oscillations in mean energy decrease in time as the population spreads out over the $\phi$ coordinate (see \fref{fig: ExB phi dis}).
+However, at late times ($>10$ gyrations for this test) the numerical diffusion in the $p$ coordinate reaches bounds of the momentum domain, preventing accurate gyration and drift.